Pomaikai

 No analysis available

-Remarks state a parking stall is included/assigned and mention storage lockers rented for $10/month, but provide no information about any separate monthly parking fee.
-Monthly parking cost is unknown.
+Remarks note that a parking space is included/assigned and mention storage lockers rented for $10/month, but there is no statement about any separate parking fee or monthly parking charge.
+Therefore parking fee is unknown.

 No analysis available